API Overview

 | RoleService | Role and permission management |

-| SSOService | SSO/SAML provider management |
+| SSOService | SSO identity provider management |

 | TeamService | Team management |

-| TemplateService | Message template management |
+| TemplateService | Message templates and translations |